UK Stocks-Factors to watch on Monday, July 28

 LONDON, July 28

-LONDON, July 28 (Reuters) - Britain's FTSE 100 index is seen opening 12 points higher, or up 0.2 percent, according to financial bookmakers.
+LONDON, July 28 (Reuters) - Britain's FTSE 100 index is seen opening higher on Monday, with September futures up 0.4 percent at 0625 GMT.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed 29.91 points lower, or 0.4 percent, at 6,791.55 points.